LaharI001/Python-Selenium/README.md

 # Project - Selenium
  This is the code storage for what I do in selenium python.
- For Browser automation, you can use this for controlling basic functions of some popular websites like Instagram, Whatsapp and Facebook.
+ For Browser automation, you can use this for controlling basic functions of some popular websites like Instagram, Whatsapp and Facebook...

 # Installation
  Have Python3 installed in your system to use this.